thrushlang/thrushc/README.md

 - [LLVM & Clang Toolchain (x64)](https://github.com/thrushlang/toolchains/releases/download/Toolchains/thrushlang-toolchain-linux-x64-v1.0.0.tar.gz)

 > [!NOTE]
-> The theoretically toolchain of thrush (under development), is ready contain the toolchain for each operating system in than language is available.
-The default Installed location gived by the package manager `thorium` in `%HOMEUSER%/thrushlang/backend/llvm/`.
-This process is going to be automatized by `thorium`.
+> The language will contain a pre-optimized toolchain repository for each operating system.
+This process automates the installation of the language and its entire ecosystem through the **Thorium** package manager.